sickCoder/java-sorter/sorters/README.md

 be divided again (the sub arrays are empty or contain only one element).
 Then, the merge process begins.
 It takes two sorted arrays and combines them into a larger array.

-Note : If you whant to try the test file, delete the comment tokens in `MergeSorterTest.java` and comment the `private` key words before all methods in `MergeSorter.java`.
+Note : If you whant to try the test file in eclipse IDE, delete the comment tokens in `MergeSorterTest.java` and comment the `private` key words before all methods in `MergeSorter.java`.

 ## Selection sort